GlioSeq® - NGS Panel for Brain Tumors

-- Slides should prepared by histology using a specific protocol for cutting molecular sections to avoid contamination of the tissue sections (available upon request).
+- Slides should prepared by histology using a specific protocol for cutting molecular sections to avoid contamination of the tissue sections.

 - One H&E and 6 unstained sections are required for most of the tests.
-Ten unstained sections or more are required for some tests (indicated by * in the test menu) or if the tissue is small.
+Ten unstained sections or more are requested if the tissue is small.
 Please call the lab if you have questions.

 - Slides should be properly labeled with a block label that matches the surgical pathology specimen number on the surgical pathology report.